 The spatial confidence map for a single bench in a Pilbara iron ore mine is shown in Fig. 3.
+This involves processing over 10,000 blastholes.
 The grade-blocks with the lowest value generally correspond to waste or low-grade blocks since there is little incentive to sample an area well if the material is destined for a waste dump.